solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 }
 ```

 There is the array of records, each containing record meta-data, as well as information about the invocation event.
-The data payload itself is **base64 encoded**, so you will need to decode it firs:
+The data payload itself is **base64 encoded**, so you will need to decode it first:

 ```javascript
 const decodedDataStrings = event.Records.map((record) => Buffer.from(